astrohart/MFR/MFR.Settings.Configuration.Actions/README.md

 ##### Summary

-Gets the [MessageType](#T-MFR-MessageType 'MFR.MessageType') that is being used to identify which message this is.
+Gets the [MessageType](#T-MFR-MessageType 'MFR.MessageType') that is being used to identify which message this.

 <a name='M-MFR-Settings-Configuration-Actions-LoadConfigurationFilePathFromRegistryAction-#cctor'></a>
 ### #cctor() `method`